sellwe/Master_thesis_sebastian/README.md

 Total: 37,988

-The 10,670 transcripts without a birth type consist of non-representative isoforms (.t2, .t3 etc.) and genes fully absent from OrthoFinder.
+The 10,670 transcripts without a birth type consist of non-representative isoforms (.t2 suffix) and genes fully absent from OrthoFinder.
 OrthoFinder was run on one protein per gene, so only representative isoforms receive age and HOG data.
 All isoforms are retained in the full annotation for completeness, but they will not have any age ranks.

 Age rank distribution (all birth types):